FrancisLawlor/JPGExtractor_BashScript/README.md

 # JPGExtractor_BashScript

-The script takes two arguments from the user, a source directory and a destination directory.
-Any pngs from the source directory will be copied to the destination directory and converted to jpgs.
+All pngs from the source directory are copied to the destination directory and converted to jpgs, while maintaining directory structure.

-The directory structure will be maintained for situations where subdirectories contain pngs. e.g.
+Example:

 ```
 input_folder